 Yes, we will be holding several academic outings during the school year.
 These may include trips to: art museums, Kansas History Museum, Cosmosphere and Salt mine tour, Capital Building Tour, Live STEM Events, and our end of the year graduation ceremony.

-The platform, Gradpoint by Pearson, is aligned to state academic standards and is coherent with the Common Core State Standards.
+Our curriculum, created by Accelerate Education, is aligned to state academic standards and is coherent with the Common Core State Standards.
 In addition, teachers can upload their own courses, materials, assessments, and assignments to personalize the learning experience for their students.